 The cow looks on…

 During a rest stop we noticed our vodka bottle had disappeared.
 We had no idea how far back we had lost it.
-There was no question about turning back to look for it, after all it was a critical part of our travel plan.
+There was no question about turning back to look for it, after all, it was a critical part of our travel plan.
 Honestly I didn’t think we had a hope in hell of finding it.
-If another Mongolian had spotted it on the road it would have been too good a find to pass up.
-Unbelievably we spotted the bottle after only a few kilometres of backtracking and so we named this portion of our track LOST VODKA ROAD.
+If another Mongolian had spotted it on the road it would have been too good to pass up.
+Unbelievably, we spotted the bottle after only a few kilometres of backtracking and so we named this portion of our track LOST VODKA ROAD.

 Here’s a wider view of where we found our dropped bottle of vodka.
 Any idea why the roads are so wide?
 I’ll explain soon.

 The sun set as we rode back overjoyed at having found our bottle of vodka.
 It was only when I started looking for a place to setup out tents that I REALLY noticed how barren, arid and exposed the landscape surrounding us was.
 As a Canadian who grew up in British Columbia, I was used to finding shelter under the trees, in the valleys and against rocks.
 There was NOTHING here!
 We were loosing light fast and the temperature was dropping.
 The best protection we could find from the persistent winds was in this tiny little ravine.
-I had my reservations though, the erosion, rocks and sand where we wanted to setup all lead me to believe that water had once flown there.
+I had my reservations though.
+The erosion, rocks and sand where we wanted to setup all lead me to believe that water had once, perhaps even recently, flown there.
 My guess was that during heavy rainfall this whole channel would turn into a river.
 I was worried about a flash flood in the middle of the night.
-As soon as we waled to the ridge line the winds whipped at our clothes so we decided to take our chances and I resolved to sleep with one eye open.
+We walked to the ridge line scouting for a safer spot but as soon as we crest the ridge the winds whipped at our clothes and so we decided to take our chances with flash floods and I resolved to sleep with one eye open.

 Our first supper in Mongolia: noodles cooked in barely enough water with tuna and sausage mixed in.
 It was amazing!